Administrative hearing of William McAndrew: Delivery of the verdict

 McAndrew's contract as superintendent expired January 9, 1928, and was not renewed.
 However, Chicago Board of Education President J. Lewis Coath stated that the administrative hearing would continue.
 On March 21, 1928, already two months after McAndrew's term as superintendent had expired, the board found him guilty.
 The vote to find him guilty was 8–2, with one member absent (Otto L. Schmidt, who had been anticipated to vote against a guilty verdict).

 The resolution adopted to find McAndrew guilty was twenty-pages long, and claimed that proof had been presented, "of what William Hale Thompson originally brought to the attention of the public, evidence that there is organized pro-British and anti-American propaganda of stupendous proportions in our country with deep ramification extending to and thru schools and colleges."
 The resolution made the recommendation that school boards across the United States, "investigate the text books under their jurisdiction to the end that treason tainted textbooks and those responsible for them may be eliminated from the public school systems of the country."
 The resolution stated that the propaganda is traceable to the English-Speaking Union, Cecil Rhodes Scholarship Foundation, and the Andrew Carnegie Foundation.

 Voiding of verdict

 McAndrew's lawyers immediately petitioned for a writ of certiorari to review the administrative hearing.
 McAndrew also filed lawsuits against the Board of Education for salary lost and Thompson for libel and slander (suing Thompson for the amount of $250,000).
-Less than two years after the administrative hearing, in December 1929, Judge Hugo Pam of the Superior Court of Cook County ruled the decision by the Board of Education void.
+Less than two years after the administrative hearing, in December 1929, Judge Hugo Pam of the Superior Court of Cook County voided the decision by the Board of Education.
 Pam ruled that McAndrew had not been insubordinate, and that the school board lacked the authority to have tried him for the additional charge stemming from the allegations of pro-British propaganda.
 Pam dubbed the allegations of pro-British conduct levied against McAndrew, "improper".
 After this, McAndrew dropped his two lawsuits.